selfcommunity/developers-doc/docs/apireference/v2/group/unsubscribe_from_group.md

 ---
-sidebar_label: Unsubscribe From Group
+sidebar_label: Unsubscribe From Group Or Remove request
 sidebar_position: 1
-title: Unsubscribe From Group
+title: Unsubscribe From Group Or Remove request
 ---

-This endpoint allows users to unsubscribe from the group identified by \{id}.
+This endpoint allows users to unsubscribe from the group identified by `{id}`.
+If the user is not subscribed to the group but has requested to participate to a private group then remove the request to participate.

 :::note

-By passing the optional param  `user` a group manager is able to remove the user identified by the id from the group.
+By passing the optional param `user` an group manager is able to remove the user from the group.

 :::

 :::info

-This operation requires authentication (and also the group manager role if the "user" parameter is passed).
+This operation requires only authentication without the `user` param.
+It requires also that the user is the manager of the group if the `user` param is passed.

 :::